Who Owns Intellectual Property?

 In this guide, we dive into the topic of intellectual property and how it could potentially impact your business’s creative work.

 In general, intellectual property falls into four protected groups:

 - Patents: Patents cover unique processes and inventions.

 - Copyrights: Creative works in tangible mediums, such as music, writing, books, films, choreography, architecture, and art.

 - Trademarks: It protects a product or service from what’s offered by competitors.

 - Trade secrets: Confidential information about a business and its internal workings.

 Any creator can claim intellectual property rights.
 This includes companies, writers, photographers, musicians, inventors, architects, and choreographers.

-Intellectual property rights aren’t indefinite.
+Intellectual property rights aren’t infinite.

 For instance, in the United States, patents last between 14 and 20 years after the filing date.
-Copyright protection (since 1978) lasts for the author’s lifetime until 70 years after their death.
+Copyright protection (since 1978) lasts through the author’s lifetime until 70 years after their death.
 Trademarks and trade secrets are active as long as you continue to renew them through the appropriate government offices.